 Big Car: Bringing art to people and people to art. from Big Car on Vimeo.

 There are any number of reasons to love this Broad Ripple staple.
 The location is great, the staff is friendly and the food is always good.
 In particular, vegetarians and vegans will find plenty to eat at this charming and affordable Victorian home converted into a restaurant.
-Known for its fresh and delicious food, 3 Sisters is making a healthy mark on the Broad Ripple area; go for a walk on the canal after your meal for an added perk.
-3 Sisters is a great option for breakfast and lunch, offering great vegetarian and vegan alternatives to the classics.
-Plan to make a day in the Broad Ripple area as meals usually go on for a few hours.
+The only thing that's changed in the past few decades?
+The address.